robenkleene/development-references/emacs/packages/emacs-yasnippet.md

 - `yas-visit-snippet-file`: Edit snippet
 - `yas-new-snippet`: Make new snippet
 - `yas-describe-tables`: See snippets for current mode
-- `yas-reload-all`: Reload all snippets
+- `yas-reload-all`: Reload all snippets (this works if a snippet file has been added or edited outside of Emacs)

 ## Editing a Snippet